Travel & Teach - Indonesia

 Indonesia is a really popular destination for you if you want a TEFL adventure and has a strong English Language teaching industry.

 As Indonesia has the world’s largest Muslim population, it can be a real experience for Western EFL travellers.
-EF English First, one of the largest employers in the region, continues its strong presence in the country and employs mainly British and Australian teachers, offering them the opportunity to experience the fascinating culture.
-There are many job opportunties for Global English graduates with appropriate qualifications.
+EF English First, is the largest employer in the country and employs mainly British and Australian teachers.
+You can expect a 1 year contract, paid holiday, reimbursed flights, medical cover and in some cases accommodation provided.
+There are plenty of job opportunties for native English speakers with degrees and a TESOL certificate.

 British Council in Indonesia: http://www.britishcouncil.org/indonesia.htm

 Indonesian National Tourist Office: http://www.indonesia-tourism.com/

 Global English students are working all over the world with their accredited TESOL certificates.
 Find out